yutakajuli-svg/menko_endurance/MENKO_UI_PRESENTATION_FINAL_FIXED.md

 Back to front:

 1. Ring and menko play area
-2. Technique illustration window, covering the same central area
+2. Technique illustration window
 3. Commentary / damage message window

+- The technique illustration window uses the source-image aspect ratio of 4:3.
+- The technique illustration and message windows use the same approved width, slightly wider than the ring.
-- The message window is placed over the lower part of the technique illustration.
+- The message window is placed below the technique illustration with a small gap and does not overlap the illustration.
+- The technique illustration and message group sits above the RED status area with a visible gap.
+- The strength bar remains visible above the technique illustration.
 - The ring itself does not flash during damage presentation.

 ## Technique illustration presentation